 Jodie Blackshaw (b.
 1971, Wagga Wagga, NSW, Australia) is an Australian composer and conductor.

-Jodie Blackshaw is currently studying a Doctorate in Musical Arts (Composition) at the Sydney Conservatorium of Music.
-She is a free spirit, an experienced ensemble director, classroom music teacher, Orff-Schulwerk practitioner.
+After completing her Bachelor of Music in Composition with Larry Sitsky at the Australian National University, Blackshaw ventured back into the country to provide music opportunities for young students in remote communities.
+She is currently studying a Doctorate in Musical Arts (Composition) degree at the Sydney Conservatorium of Music.
+She is a free spirit, an experienced ensemble director, classroom music teacher, and Orff-Schulwerk practitioner.
 The nexus of these features has created what she calls ‘Classtrumental Music’.
 As the name suggests, Classtrumental Music is the fusion of classroom and instrumental music.
 Put simply, students learn about a piece of instrumental music in an active, creative classroom setting without their instrument before they prepare and perform it with an ensemble.
-In a large, free, open space students move, listen, create and/or re-create particular aspects of music as individuals or in small groups, then perform for each other and reflect on the experience.
-This provides each student with a personal connection to the pitch, shape, motion and emotion of the music.
-Once complete, students apply this all-encompassing knowledge to their interpretation of printed music that has been specifically composed to complete the educational journey.

 In both 2012 and 2014 Jodie presented her ideas and compositions at the acclaimed Midwest Clinic in Chicago, Ill., and in spring 2015 spent five weeks touring Canada and upper New York State to present her teaching approach to school groups, university students and conference attendees.

-Having won the inaugural Frank Ticheli Composition Contest in 2006 with Whirlwind, Blackshaw has since gone on to publish a further five works with publishers Manhattan Beach Music, GIA Music Publications, Brolga Music (Australia) and most recently, the American Composers Forum (ACF).
+Having won the inaugural Frank Ticheli Composition Contest in 2006 with Whirlwind, Blackshaw has since gone on to publish a further five works.
 Jodie’s work Letter from Sado was commissioned in 2014 for the prestigious BandQuest series hosted by the ACF; she is proud to be the first composer outside of North America to be invited to make such a contribution.

 Works for Winds